The Constitution and the Pursuit of Happiness:

 Instructor Kelley Brown has been inspiring high school students to think deeply about the US Constitution with extraordinary results.
 Join her in her latest course for teachers.
 Learn and develop effective strategies for teaching civics and the US Constitution by using primary sources and inquiry-based instruction.

-This 3-credit graduate course, taught by master teacher Kelley Brown with constitutional scholar David Hudson, will explore how civic institutions, civic virtue and civic behaviors shape the US Constitution to allow for the pursuit of happiness.
+This 3-credit graduate course, taught with constitutional scholar David Hudson, will explore how civic institutions, civic virtue and civic behaviors shape the US Constitution to allow for the pursuit of happiness.
 The class will develop themes, activities and ideas that can engage students at every grade level.

 - 3-module, fully online course with two live webinars